PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 The Tailor stepped to one side, to pause and look across the evenly spread stalls.
 Somewhere chicken was being cooked, and some distance away a piper played.
 Suddenly, somebody near them shouted, but it was nothing to do with them.
 The Tailor took a deep breath: "This is where trappers and miners meet.", he said regretfully.
 "Let's get this over with."

 Tom matched The Tailors steps; it was easy following The Tailor through the crowd.
-The stalls either side, as they passed each one, a world of its own: hanging dried meats neighboured a table of metal hoops, and long, thin wooden poles.
+The stalls either side, each one a world of its own: hanging dried meats neighboured a table of metal hoops, and long, thin wooden poles.
 Tom wondered what these were for.

-Through a hapenstance gap in the crowd Tom saw the other side of the alley: a booth housing fabrics, and bolts of satin cloth.
-The vendor was argueing with a rotund customer; he was dressed in a fine brushed hat, with two shiney, multicoloured feathers on one side.
+Through a hapenstance gap in the crowd, Tom saw a vendor argueing with a rotund customer; a booth housing fabrics, and bolts of satin cloth.
+The customer wore a brushed velvet hat, with two shiney, multicoloured feathers on one side.
 Someone behind them laughed.
-The cloth merchant, now obscured by people passing, suddenly raised his shrill voice, which pierced through the crowd in a language Tom did not understand.
+The cloth merchant, now obscured by people passing, suddenly raised his shrill voice, it pierced through the crowd in a language Tom did not understand.

+A steady metallic banging ahead, in threes,